huangwei-pku/huangwei-pku.github.io/research.md

 **Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study.** with Yiping Wang, Hantao Wu, and Yi Zhou, Revision Requested at *Journal of Population Economics*.

+**How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
+Revision Requested at *Journal of Development Economics*.

 **Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit, *Journal of Health Economics*.

 **Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.
-(Under review)

-**How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
 (Under review)

 **Land Expropriation, Household Behaviors, and Health Outcomes: Evidence from China** with Yuqi Ta and Boxian Wang.
 (Under review)